AdamMiltonBarker/InceptionFlow/README.md

 Training is now complete.

-## Testing Your Facial Recognition Neural Network
+## Testing Your Facial / Custom Recognition Neural Network

 Now you have trained your neural network, you should test it.
+Update data/confs.json -> ClassifierSettings -> MODE to FacialTest or CustomTest, this will set the program to facial or custom recognition testing mode.

+## Your Live Facial / Custom Recognition Neural Network

-Update data/confs.json -> ClassifierSettings -> MODE to FacialTest, this will set the program to facial recognition testing mode.
+Update data/confs.json -> ClassifierSettings -> MODE to FacialCam or CustomCam, this will set the program to facial or custom recognition testing mode.
+It is important you get the modes correct, as the facial recognition has an additional step to custom and object recognition.
+With facial recognition the frame is first passed through Haarcascades to detect if faces are present before inferring against the neural network.

 ## Viewing Your Data